isabelkhan/eda_summer25/0100 One Sample T-test- Requirements Analysis.md

 ```

 ### Limitations/Notes
-- null hypothesis defaults to `0`
+- Null hypothesis defaults to `0`
-- alternative hypothesis is two-sided by default (`SIDES = 2`)
+- Alternative hypothesis is two-sided by default (`SIDES = 2`)
-- automatically excludes missing data
+- Automatically excludes missing data
-- alpha is `0.05` by default for 95% CI
+- Alpha is `0.05` by default for 95% CI
 - `DIST=` should be set to `normal`

 ---